astroumd/lmtoy/docs/cheatsheet.md

 ## 4. Helpdesk Pipeline: lmthelpdesk_umass_edu@unity

 Many things overlap with how the final pipeline is run and submit, except the work in git.
 Generally the DA's work in a git branch, so the work can be shared with the main pipeline work.
-More details to come here.
+More details to come here, but here are some points where it will differ:

+1. setting up a DA workflow (since they all share the same account)

+2. branching in git

+3. setting up your own YEAR file in lmtoy_run so you only see the projects you want to see, not all stuff back to 2018....

+4. the viewing URLs will be helpdesk specific

+5. the handoff to the general pipeline manager

 ## 5. PI remote execution